 The 5th International Sea Duck conference will be held in Reykjavik, Iceland on 8-12 September 2014.
-Further details will be available on the conference website in due course - see link in Forthcoming Events box to right. [added 8 May 2013]
+Further details will be available on the conference website in due course. [added 8 May 2013]

 On behalf of the organisers, Aleksi Lehikoinen has announced that the 4th Pan-European Duck Symposium will be held in Hanko, southern Finland, on 7-11 April 2015.
 Further details will be available in due course on the conference website.
 We hope to see many of you there! [added 15 March 2013]

 A new webpage featuring the work of the East Asian-Australasian Flyway Partnership's Task Force for Scaly-sided Merganser has been launched. [added 13 March 2013]